Jay Pitts: Bradford Bulls

 Pitts signed for Bradford on a permanent basis on a two-year deal.
 He featured in the pre-season friendlies against Castleford and Leeds.

-He featured in Round 1 (Leigh Centurions) to Round 23 (Halifax).
-Pitts played in Qualifier 1 (Sheffield) to Qualifier 7 (Halifax).
-Pitts played in the £1 Million Game (Wakefield Trinity Wildcats).
-He also featured in the Challenge Cup in Round 4 (Workington Town) to Round 5 (Hull Kingston Rovers).
+He featured in round 1 Leigh Centurions to round 23 Halifax.
+Pitts played in Qualifier 1 Sheffield to Qualifier 7 Halifax R.L.F.C.
+Pitts played in the £1 Million Game against Wakefield Trinity.
+He also featured in the Challenge Cup in round 4 Workington Town to round 5 Hull Kingston Rovers.